SDG-Den/SDG-TERM/docs/SDG-TERM/501-integration.md

 # Shell Aliases and SDG-OS Integration

-SDG-TERM bridges all SDG-OS tools into the shell with convenient aliases.
+SDG-TERM bridges SDG-OS tools into the shell with convenient aliases.
+Note that some of these are old aliases pending conversion to `/usr/bin/` symlinks.

 ## SDG-TIPS Integration